 We are so lucky to live in a day and age of food media.
 Recipes can be found practically anywhere these days.
 If there is an ingredient you have never heard of you can pull it up on the phone and learn more about it than you ever wanted to.
 You can watch videos on how to chop something and read in-depth articles related to cooking all just a finger’s tap away.

 I use the internet to find recipes the most.
-I like being able to type in some ingredients I have on hand into a Google search to see what comes up.
+This is my personal preference because I like being able to type in some ingredients I have on hand into a Google search to see what comes up.
 I also like reading food blogs and watching food shows on television to find recipes or learn new techniques.
 I sometimes glance at cookbooks, but when it comes to print, I mostly pull recipes from magazines.
 I’ve listed tips for searching below:

 Books and Magazines: Buy a new recipe magazine, one with lots of bright beautiful pictures.
 I currently subscribe to FoodNetwork Magazine.
 I also have tons of other magazines my mother saves for me to draw inspiration from.
 You may feel some of those food magazines are pricey, but remember there are still libraries out there.
 Go check something out or flip through a cookbook you haven’t looked at in a while.
 Cookbooks are a great way to get inspired in the kitchen.